processone/cla-enforcer/README.md

 ## Configuration

-The CLA Enforcer comes with generic templates for the CLA form, and comment bodies.
-We expect you to customize them before deploying CLA Enforcer.
+The CLA Manager comes with generic templates for the CLA form, and comment bodies.
+We expect you to customize them before deploying CLA Manager.

 ### Templates